 Another mistake made is to focus on the weight machines.
-These can be useful for beginners in this world because but once acquires we must start using free weight in most of the time of our training.
-The bars and dumbbells are the ones that will give us a proper development.
+These can be useful for beginners in this world because once acquires we must start using free weights most of the time of our training.
+The bars and dumbbells are the ones that will give us proper development.

 The Best Exercises to Train the Shoulder

 Taking into account all that we have seen previously, we can make a specific selection of key single-joint exercises for the development of the different portions of the shoulder:

 1. Military press

 It is the shoulder exercise par excellence.
 It is the best exercise for deltoids for working the three sides of the shoulder and for being a functional exercise since many other muscles intervene in addition to the shoulders.
 You can do it with both barbells and dumbbells and standing or sitting.